lauT0/cse15l-lab-reports/lab3.md

 technical/government/About_LSC/Strategic_report.txt:later, in 1998, state planning became a key LSC strategy to achieve technical/government/About_LSC/Strategic_report.txt:primary strategy for enhancing client access to services.
 We have
 ```
+- In the above output, I searched recursively in the technical/government/About_LSC directory to find which files contain the phrase "strategy".
+The terminal output is all the files in that directory that contain "strategy", for each file, it gives the line that "strategy" appeared on.
+If it appeared multiple times in one file, it repeats the file name and gives the line it appeared on for each instance.
 ```
 $ grep -r "SCI" technical/plos
 technical/plos/journal.pbio.0020001.txt:        (SCI).
 North America and Europe clearly dominate the number of scientific publications